Deutsche Bahn sues airlines in U.S. over 1999-2006 price fixing

 BERLIN Deutsche Bahn [DBN.UL] is suing airlines in the United States for operating a price-fixing cartel affecting its freight business between 1999-2006, the German transport company told Reuters.

-The airlines' price fixing was first exposed seven years ago and triggered fines of 800 million euros in the European Union in 2010 and a fine of $1.5 billion in the United States.
+The airlines' price fixing was first exposed seven years ago and triggered fines of 800 million euros (641.11 million pounds) in the European Union in 2010 and a fine of $1.5 billion (0.9 billion pounds) in the United States.
 Victims of the cartel can sue separately for compensation.

 Deutsche Bahn said the companies targeted by the lawsuit in New York include Air France-KLM (AIRF.PA), Scandinavia's SAS (SAS.ST), Qantas Airways (QAN.AX), Cargolux Airlines International [CLUX.UL], Martinair Holland [MART.UL] and All Nippon Airways (9202.T).